fatemehtarkhan/Taitanic-analysis-step-by-step/README.md

 ## 1. Data  Expolration:
-The goal is to predict the survived column so I  like  to see the changes and relation betwean Survived column and other ones. there are two difrent types ofcolumns: numerical  andcathegorical first of all I like to seprat  them  and  start to explore and see the relation  between  them
+The goal is to predict the survived column so I  like  to see the changes and relation betwean Survived column and other ones. there are two difrent types ofcolumns: numerical  and cathegorical first of all I like to seprat  them  and  start to explore and see the relation  between  them